 3. Sleep on the isolated Eco Shelter at Salbanura

-If you want to avoid mass tourists at all cost, this might be for you!
+If you want to avoid mass tourists at all costs, this might be for you!
 Located on the Bisevo island with a population of 16 (yes, you read that well), all farmers and fishermen, the Eco Shelter is the perfect choice for nature-lovers with adventurous-mind.

 Picture this, no running water, neither traffic nor shops.
 You better be prepared when stepping on this island.
 Moreover, this Eco Shelter has only a capacity of eight beds, guaranteeing you a stay far away from crowds.